Dimension-free maximal inequalities for noncommutative spherical means over cyclic groups: Haagerup's -space

-{\bf Acknowledgement}: L. Gao is supported by National Natural Science Foundation of China (Grant No. 12401163).
+{\bf Acknowledgement}.
+L. Gao~is partially supported by the National Natural Science Fundation of China (NSFC grant No.~12401163), and by the Department of Science and Technology of Hubei Province (Project No. 2025EHA041 and No. 2025AFA044).
 B. Xu is supported by National Natural Science Foundation of China (Grant No. 12501172), and Fundamental Research Funds for the Central Universities (Grant No. 20720250061).